Skip to Content

 Bukit Cinta is located in Eastern Bali.
 It’s around a 2 hours drive from Ubud and 2.5 hours from Canggu.

-In fact, the closest tourist hub to Bukit Cinta is Amed.
-Amed isn’t as popular as the likes of Canggu and Ubud; however, it happens to be one of our favourite spots on the island.
+The closest tourist hub to Bukit Cinta is Amed.
+Amed isn’t as popular Canggu and Ubud; however, it happens to be one of our favourite spots on the island.

 Amed Bali